overbaard/overbaard/docs/admin-guide.md

           "projects": [
             "FIRST"
 ```
-We are interested in issues from the 'FIRST' linked project.
+We are interested in issues from the `FIRST` linked project.
 Although this list just contains one entry, we could have
 added more.
 ```
           ],
           "filter": {}
 ```
-The filter is empty so any issue from 'FIRST' linked to by 'PROJ' issues will be shown on the board.
+The filter is empty so any issue from `FIRST` linked to by `PROJ` issues will be shown on the board.
 ```
         },
         {
           "projects": [
             "SECOND"
 ```
-Here we are interested in issues from the 'SECOND' project.
+Here we are interested in issues from the `SECOND` project.
 ```
           ],
           "filter": {